 What’s a “reasonable amount” of time?
 The IRS defines this as:

-- Employees adequately accounts for expenses within 60 days after expenses were paid or incurred
+- Employees adequately account for expenses within 60 days after expenses paid or incurred.

-- Employees return excess amounts within 120 days after expenses were incurred or paid
+- Employees return excess amounts within 120 days after expenses incurred or paid.

 - Your business must give employees a statement that requests the return or accounting for outstanding advances.
 This must be one at least quarterly.
 Also, employees must comply within 120 days after receiving this statement.